smartmind-team/thanosql-sdk-python/README.md

 In order to use the library, a working workspace engine is required.
 Create a new Python or IPython notebook file.
 Import the `thanosql` package, create a `ThanoSQL` client with your API token and engine URL, and then you can use all the functions in the library.
 For more examples, head over to the [examples/](./examples/) directory.

-1. Set up your API_TOKEN and ENGINE_URL (recommended)
+1. Set up your API_TOKEN and ENGINE_URL (recommended).

    ```bash
    export THANOSQL_API_TOKEN='your-api-token-here'
    export THANOSQL_ENGINE_URL='your-engine-url-here'
    ```

-2. Import the ThanoSQL client and use it to query your ThanoSQL Workspace
+2. Import the ThanoSQL client and use it to query your ThanoSQL Workspace.

    ```python
    from thanosql import ThanoSQL